-The historic Central School building first opened its doors to students in 1895.
+The Central School building opened its doors to students in 1895.

-In nearly 100 years of providing the educational needs of the Flathead Valley, it has served as a high school, a junior high school, and a grade school, as well as provided classrooms for the growing Flathead Valley Community College.
+Over nearly a hundred years, it has served as a high school, a junior high school, and a grade school, as well as an incubator for Flathead Valley Community College.

-The building was boarded up and threatened with demolition in 1991, but the City of Kalispell renovated the structure at a cost of $2.4 million dollars, and since late 1999, has leased it to the Northwest Montana Historical Society for exhibits, performances, and community meetings.
+The building was boarded up and threatened with demolition in 1991, but the City of Kalispell renovated the structure at a cost of $2.4 million, and since late 1999, has leased it to the Northwest Montana Historical Society for exhibits, performances, and community meetings.

-The McClaren 1895 Classroom Program was started in 2007 as a hands-on cultural and historical experience for Flathead County third grade students.
-Since then, over 6,000 students have had an opportunity to take part in living history.
+The McClaren 1895 Classroom Program started in 2007 as a hands-on cultural and historical experience for Flathead County third-graders.
+Since then, more than 6,000 students have had an opportunity to take part in living history.

-As part of the learning experience, students are given a tour of the museum where they will have a chance to learn more about their community, region, and state.
+As part of the learning experience, students are given a tour of part of the museum where they have a chance to learn more about their community, region, and state.
 The tour gives the students a look at how people lived, dressed, and worked.